Cogmasters/concord-dev-docs/docs/source/discord/resources/user/datatypes/models.rst

     please head to github.com/Cogmasters/concord if you want to contribute!

   The following files contains the documentation used to generate this page:
-  - discord.h (for public datatypes)
+  - include/discord.h (for public datatypes)
-  - discord-internal.h (for private datatypes)
+  - include/discord-internal.h (for private datatypes)
-  - specs/discord/ (for generated datatypes)
+  - gencodecs/api/ (for generated datatypes)

 =========
 Datatypes
 =========

-.. doxygenfile:: audit_log.h
+.. doxygenfile:: user.h
     :sections: detaileddescription briefdescription innerclass enum public-type public-attrib